150-126-Great Vocals

 Writer/Composer: John Lennon / Yoko Ono (1971)

-After the Beatles broke up, John Lennon introduced this now world-famous classic of international brotherhood to the world.
-With Phil Spector producing, this soft-Rock / Pop gem has become a hymn for love, peace and equality, and his honest, sincere vocals make this one of the most widely praised and recognized songs of the last century.
-Lennon’s heartfelt message make this an appeal to better our world by looking beyond the divisive institutions that tear our world apart, be it political, social or religious.
+After the Beatles broke up, John Lennon introduced this (his 2nd song) world-famous classic of international brotherhood to the world.
+With Phil Spector producing, this Soft-Rock / Pop gem has become a hymn for love, peace and equality, and his honest, sincere vocals make this one of the most widely praised and recognized songs of the last century.
+Lennon’s heartfelt message makes this an appeal to better our world by looking beyond the divisive institutions that tear our world apart, be it political, social or religious.
 “You may say that I’m a dreamer / But I’m not the only one / I hope someday you’ll join us / And the world will live as one.”
+Its effect and identity, make it more than just for dreamers…If THEY would only listen.
 It takes on a spiritual nature…Enlightening, Hopeful and Heartrending!

 145. UNBREAK MY HEART (1996)